Updated April 2023

 The partnership difference

-“When you’re deployed, you often wonder if anyone knows where you are and what you are doing,” he says.
+Brad says that when you’re deployed, you often wonder if anyone knows where you are and what you are doing.

 “The involvement of ELC gives a tangible connection between the children, the current generation of soldiers and the ANZAC legacy.
 It can also be mapped to EYLF, learning outcomes and meets NQS requirements set out by ACECQA.”